danielvartan/logolink/README.md

 Please refer to the [BehaviorSpace Guide](https://docs.netlogo.org/behaviorspace.html) for complete guidance on how to set and run experiments in NetLogo.
-To gain a better understand of the basic mechanics behind R and NetLogo communication, see the [Running from the Command Line](https://docs.netlogo.org/behaviorspace.html#running-from-the-command-line) section.
+To gain a better understand of the mechanics behind R and NetLogo communication, see the [Running from the Command Line](https://docs.netlogo.org/behaviorspace.html#running-from-the-command-line) section.